SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 - Property chains and paths queries are supported (e.g. `[[Foo.Bar::Foobar]]`)
 - Category and property hierarchies are supported

-### Notes

-ES is not expected to be used as data store replacement and therefore it is not assumed that ES will all `_source` fields during a request.

-The `ElasticStore` provides a customized serialization format to transform and transfer its data, an DSL interpreter (see  [domain language][es:dsl]) allows for existing `#ask` queries to be answered by an ES instance without chaging its syntax when switching from a `SQLStore` (or `SPARQLStore`).

 ## Setup

-To use the ElasticStore (hereby Elasticsearch) as drop-in replacement for the existing `SQLStore` and its query answering the following settings and operations are necessary:
+Before the ElasticStore (hereby Elasticsearch) can be used as drop-in replacement for the existing `SQLStore` based `QueryEngine` the following settings and operations are necessary:

 - Set `$GLOBALS['smwgDefaultStore'] = 'SMWElasticStore';`
 - Set `$GLOBALS['smwgElasticsearchEndpoints'] = [ ... ];`